 If you’re mostly planning on getting online at home, it might be worth looking at Three’s 4G router rather than a MiFi deal.

-The Three 4G Hub doesn’t have a battery, so you have to plug it in like a regular broadband router.
-However, you can use it anywhere, provided you have mains power.
+The Three 4G Hub doesn’t have a battery, so you have to plug it in like a regular home broadband router.
+However, you can use it almost anywhere, provided you have mains power.

-You can get great 4G speeds with this mobile broadband router, all for a very reasonable price.
-You can get unlimited data with all Three 4G Hub deals, for as little as £17 per month, with no upfront cost on a 24 month contract.
+You get an unlimited data allowance with all Three 4G Hub deals, and it’s possible to get great 4G speeds with this mobile broadband router.
+It’s available for as little as £14 per month, with no upfront cost on a 24 month contract.

-It’s also worth mentioning that Three have a similar but more expensive 5G Hub available if you can get 5G signal in your area.
+It’s also worth mentioning that Three have a similar but more expensive 5G Hub mobile broadband router available, if you can get 5G signal in your area.

 Overall value rating